CStan18/EZ-Teller-Prototype/README.md

 # EZ-Teller-Prototype
-Prototyped version of teller software I used to use.
+Prototyped version of teller software I've used previosuly.
 Created using C#, MSSQL, .NET